CLERK OF COURTS POLICIES

 NOTE: E-mail is a non-secure method of communication.
 No sensitive or private information should be transmitted to the Hamilton County Clerk of Courts via e-mail.

-SSL encryption is used to protect sensitive information that is submitted to us during online payment transactions (for example, Online Parking Ticket Payment).
+SSL encryption is used to protect sensitive information that is submitted to us during online payment transactions.
 However, it is not the responsibility of the Hamilton County Clerk of Courts to ensure that the browser software used to voluntarily submit payments is capable of “secure” transactions.
 It is extremely important that the user ensure that a secure connection has been established prior to submitting any sensitive or private data.

 NOTE: Email is a non-secure method of communication.
 No sensitive or private information should be transmitted to the Hamilton County Clerk of Courts via e-mail.